c200chromebook/election/README.md

 Particularly well suited for combining preferences where consensus is assumed among the rankers, but not all rankers will observe all things.
 Applications include journal articles, hiring decisions, etc.

+Also provides a scotty API, which I hook up to google sheets.

 Pull requests welcome.

 Algorithm: